alhanster/ancestral_diversity/README.md

 Code repository for calculating RVIS, MTR, LOF O/E, LOF-FDR scores.
-These intolerance metrics were calculated using using two large whole-exome sequencing datasets: the UK Biobank (n=460,551) and gnomAD v2.1 (n=125,748).
+These intolerance metrics were calculated using using two large whole-exome sequencing datasets: the UK Biobank (n=460,551) and gnomAD v2.1 (n=125,748). <br>
+For questions, contact alh16@rice.edu.

 # Usage
 After downloading the repository, expand the file and paste the path into setwd() in R files in figures folder.